 April Zhu is a freelance journalist and writer whose work in Nairobi focused on the geography of violence and the Chinese diaspora in Kenya.
-She was a Senior Editor at Guernica Magazine and a 2024 Paulson-Frost Practitioner Fellow at Wellesley College, during which she taught a Calderwood Seminar in Public Writing.
-In 2023, she received the Alicia Patterson Foundation Fellowship, the oldest journalism writing fellowship in the U.S. and, in 2020, as a Blakemore Freeman Foundation Fellow, studied Mandarin at the IUP Chinese Center at Tsinghua University.
-She is the producer of Until Everyone Is Free, a Sheng podcast on the life and work of Kenyan socialist and freedom fighter Pio Gama Pinto.
-Currently, she is pursuing an MFA in Nonfiction Writing at the University of Iowa.
+She was a Senior Editor of nonfiction at Guernica Magazine and a 2024 Paulson-Frost Practitioner Fellow at Wellesley College, during which she taught a Calderwood Seminar in Public Writing under Jay Turner.
+In 2023, she received the Alicia Patterson Foundation Fellowship and, in 2020 as a Blakemore Freeman Foundation Fellow, studied Mandarin at the IUP Chinese Center at Tsinghua University.
+She was the producer of Until Everyone Is Free, a Sheng podcast on the life and work of Kenyan socialist and freedom fighter Pio Gama Pinto.
+Currently, she is pursuing an MFA in Nonfiction Writing at the University of Iowa, supported by an Iowa Arts Fellowship.

 She has spoken at the 2024 Mathrubhumi International Festival of Letters, the Doyle Seminar at Georgetown University, The School of Journalism and Mass Communication at the University of Wisconsin-Madison, the University of Florida Center for African Studies, and the African Studies Association.